 With the aim of preserving the environment, limiting waste production and streamlining the use of resources, manufacturers are increasingly offering innovative products which contain recycled materials.
 Launched by the CSTB, in consultation with pipe and connector manufacturers, a research project is underway to measure the sustainability of pipelines, according to the percentage and quality of the recycled material used to manufacture them, in an aggressive environment representative of sanitation systems.
 In 2022, specific test benches were set up and calibrated, in order to carry out modelling tests on product resistance over time.
 The virgin and recycled materials that will be used for the study have been selected for their consistency of quality and their strong market presence (polyethylene, PVC, polypropylene).
-Objective: to reach fifty years - the materials, and will allow manufacturers to increase the portion
+Objective: to reach fifty years - the reference lifetime of pipes made from virgin materials.
+If the results are conclusive for pipes, this study may be extended to other sanitation products which use these materials, and will allow manufacturers to increase the portion of recycled materials used in products while guaranteeing an optimum level of performance and securing the consistency of the supply quality.